farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 #### 4. Player Evens the Odds

-The player decides if they want to even the odds by adding bonus dice to their pool.
+As the player, you decides if you want to even the odds by adding bonus dice to your pool.

 You can normally get two bonus dice for your action roll.